Tralee: Climate

 The climate of Tralee is, like the rest of Ireland, classified as a maritime temperate climate (Cfb) according to the Köppen climate classification system.
 Met Éireann maintains a climatological weather station at Valentia Island, 50 km south-west of the town.
 It is mild and changeable with abundant rainfall and a lack of temperature extremes.
 The hottest months of the year are July, August, and September with temperatures of around 17 – 18 degrees Celsius.
 Tralee gets rainfall all year round and the wettest months are October, November, December, and January.

 Local government

 Tralee had a town council with twelve members until the 2014 local elections were held on 23 May 2014.
 These elections were held following the changes effected by the Local Government Reform Act 2014.
-The act abolished town councils and introduced municipal districts.
-County Kerry was divided into six municipal districts, which are identical to the local electoral areas (LEA) used for the election of Councillors.
-The Municipal District of Tralee has seven seats on Kerry County Council with the following councillors returned after the Local Elections in 2019.
+County Kerry is divided into six local electoral areas (LEA) for elections to Kerry County Council.
+The members elected for the Tralee LEA sit as the Tralee Municipal District.